rhymeswithlion/udacity_tq_genai_2024/best_learning_objectives.md

    *Demonstrates real-world use cases, making the learning relevant and practical.*

-5. **Analyze the strengths and limitations of Generative AI tools and their implementation in business processes.**
+5. **Analyze the strengths and limitations of Generative AI tools.**

    *Combines previous objectives to provide a comprehensive view of both the capabilities and challenges.*